HCL-TECH-SOFTWARE/hcl-workload-automation-chart/README.md

    - **<hidden_password>** must be entered; to enter an encrypted password, run the following command in a UNIX shell and copy the output into the yaml file:
 	    `echo -n 'mypassword' | base64`

-> **Note a**: The `echo` command must be launched separately for each password that you want to enter as an encrypted password in the mysecret.yaml:
+> **Note**: The `echo` command must be launched separately for each password that you want to enter as an encrypted password in the mysecret.yaml:
    - WA_PASSWORD: \<hidden password>
    - DB_ADMIN_PASSWORD: \<hidden password>
    - DB_PASSWORD: \<hidden password>
-   - SSL_PASSWORD: \<hidden password>
-> **Note b**: The SSL_PASSWORD parameter is required only if you use custom certificates in PEM format.
-If you want to encrypt the custom certificate with SSL_PASSWORD, ensure that they use the same password defined in SSL_PASSWORD.

 2. Once the file has been created and filled in, it must be imported.